sfgeekgit/ktfh/src/data/story.md

 **id:** interlude_fork1

 ## Page 1
-**title:**  Which story will we follow?
-Early in the game, the player has a choice.

-Two domains are vying for attention: saving the planet, or saving lives.
-Researcher A can work on climate
-Researcher B can work on medicine
+**title:**  A Fork in the Lab

+As your lab expands, you must choose your focus.
+Will you pursue CLIMATE breakthroughs?
+Or advance modern MEDICINE?

 ## Page 2 [CHOICE]
 **title:** Pick the Next Flagship

+Both hold promise for humanity, but your startup can commit to only one.

-Which character will the game follow?
+Which path will you follow?

 [OPTION: climate]